 - Dash Playback - click this icon to see the MPEG-DASH playback URL.
 The Play from server link, plays back the stream directly from the server.

 Size The size of the file.

 Duration The duration of the playback.

+Bitrate The bitrate of the file in Kbps.

 Adding Files to VOD